MiGHawk/Story2/README.md

 # Story2

-This is a test file to learn how to use the GitHub UI.
+This is a test repository to learn how to use the GitHub UI.